- Mortgage Brokers

 - C.U.
 Deposit Insurance

 The Role of the Superintendent and CEO and Staff of FICOM

 Day-to-day regulatory and operational decisions are administered by the Superintendent and CEO and approximately 90 staff hired under the Public Service Act.

-The Superintendent and CEO serves in several official capacities, including Superintendent of Financial Institutions, Superintendent of Pensions, Superintendent of Real Estate, Registrar of Mortgage Brokers and CEO of the Credit Union Deposit Insurance Corporation (CUDIC) under the corresponding legislation.
+The Superintendent and CEO serves in several official capacities, including Superintendent of Financial Institutions, Superintendent of Pensions, Registrar of Mortgage Brokers and CEO of the Credit Union Deposit Insurance Corporation (CUDIC) under the corresponding legislation.

 Tara was appointed as Assistant Deputy Minister, Corporate Services and EFO on July 17, 2014, with responsibility for corporate financial and facilities services, strategic human resources, information management and performance management and corporate priorities.